FuelLabs/fuel-specs/specs/protocol/tx_validity.md

         if not input.contractID in contracts:
                 return False
     else:
-        if not input.utxoID in state:
+        if not (input.txID, input.outputIndex) in state:
             return False
 return True
 ```

-If this check passes, the `utxoID` field of each contract input is set to the UTXO ID of the respective contract.
+If this check passes, the UTXO ID `(txID, outputIndex)` fields of each contract input is set to the UTXO ID of the respective contract.
 The `txoPointer` of each input is also set to the TXO pointer of the UTXO with ID `utxoID`.

 ### Sufficient Balance